Anobium/PICKitPlus/R230/readme.md

     Reverted 326 back to reading 5 configs.

     So, chips with 5 configs uses 326 & 328; chips with 6 configs uses 360 & 361 (which are currenly the K40's)

+Test results.

+ LX version 5.06.
+Programming works for the dsPIC30 family -  tested on the uC dspic30F4011 and dspic30f4013 sucessfully.